Do Go On - 125 - The Legend of Bigfoot

 We've spoken about this so many times.

-You guys may have listened to me.
+You guys never listen to me.

 Otherwise, why wouldn't you move to the other place?